smilesmilejin/pc-neighbors-problem/README.md

 The integer `distance_threshold` is also provided.

 Write a function to return the city with the _smallest_ number of cities that are reachable through some path having a total cost of at most `distance_threshold`.
-If there are multiple such cities, return the city with the largest city number.
-For example, if city 1 and 3 share the same number of neighbors and both qualify as the city with the smallest number of neighbors within the threshold distance, we would want to return 3 as 3 is larger than 1.
+If there are multiple such cities, return the city with the _largest_ city number.
+For example, if city 1 and 3 share the same number of neighbors and both qualify as the city with the smallest number of neighbors within the threshold distance, we would want to return 3, as 3 is larger than 1.

 Example: